ilsilfverskiold/langchainjs-aws-service/README.md

         });
         ```

-9. **Deployment**: Deploy your service to AWS.
+8. **Deployment**: Deploy your service to AWS.
+This will take a minute or two.

     ```bash
     serverless deploy
     ```

-10. **Add Node-Faiss Layer**: You need to go in directly to the AWS console and add a layers to your created lambda functions if you're getting node-faiss errors.
+9. **Add Node-Faiss Layer**: You need to go in directly to the AWS console and add a layers to your created lambda functions if you're getting node-faiss errors.
 A very annoying workaround.
 See the zip file in the /layer folder.
 This layer has been provided directly [ewfian](https://github.com/ewfian).
+Look at this thread [here.](https://github.com/hwchase17/langchainjs/issues/1930#issuecomment-1646500643) for more information.
 It should be set via your Serverless function but if you are still having issues, set it manually.

-11. **Test it out**: via CURL, Postman or within your application.
+10. **Test it out**: via CURL, Postman or within your application.

     ```bash
     curl -X POST "https://YOUR_AWS_POST_URL_HERE/dev/process" \